Symfony tutorial for beginners

 {% block %}

-So let's create our form type, create a file called BlogFormType.php
+So let's create our form type.
+Create a file called BlogFormType.php

 inside ./src/Form/Type